Conducting an Initial Coin Offering (ICO) of a Security Token

-In Switzerland, conducting an Initial Coin Offering (ICO) of a security token is subject to financial market regulations and, more specifically, a prospectus.
+Lately we have received many questions about conducting an initial coin offering (ICO) of a security token, so we thought we would address it.
+In Switzerland, conducting a security token offering is subject to financial market regulations and, more specifically, a prospectus.
 The Swiss Financial Market Supervisory Authority (FINMA) has issued guidelines on ICOs, stating that ICOs may qualify as securities offerings and therefore be subject to federal laws and regulations on securities.

 To conduct an ICO of a security token in Switzerland, you would need to: